MithishR/personalwebsite/README.md

 - **Contact**: Information on how to get in touch with me, including a message box which is directly connected to my email.

+- **Footer**: Similar to the navbar, this is navigation bar at the bottom of the screen to navigate between different sections of the page.

 # Features
 - Responsive webpage which adapts and works well with desktop and mobile screens.